Toba-O/Toba-O/README.md

 </p>

-I’m currently working on EarlyBird, an early onset lung cancer detection software as a proof-of-concept project, alongside a few web development projects and frequent contributions to open source projects.
+I’m currently working on EarlyBird, an early onset lung cancer detection software (as a proof-of-concept project*), alongside a few web development projects and frequent contributions to open source projects.
 I’m also learning full stack web development and design alongside bioinformatics/computational biology

 <br>
 From the start of 2021, I had a goal to make a contribution every day.
 So far, I've missed: <b> 3 </b>